Change First Is Still Good Advice

-4/15/1988 Perhaps it was coincidental.
+Published April 15, 1988.
+Perhaps it was coincidental.
 Perhaps not.
-Two weeks ago I wrote a column about the Change First Principle suggesting that if a person wanted to change a relationship he or she must be willing to change first.
+Two weeks ago, I wrote a column about the Change First Principle, suggesting that if a person wanted to change a relationship he or she must be willing to change first.
 Most people want the other half of a relationship to initiate the change and they become astute in pointing out how and when the other person might make constructive changes.
-In the process we some times become oblivious to the ways we ourselves might change in order to improve a relationship.
+In the process we sometimes become oblivious to the ways we ourselves might change to improve a relationship.

 I thought it over for a few minutes.
 It did sound like pretty strong language.
 And perhaps theoretical at that.
 Should the wife of an alcoholic ‘change first’ to improve the marriage?
 After some contemplation I still decided it was a true principle and suggested she be the one to instigate the change.

 She became more upset.
 She had thought I would join her in commiserating about her bad relationship with her husband.
 She even produced a large notebook in which she had kept a careful record of the things her husband had done each day to upset her and make her life miserable.

 I quickly made several suggestions for her.
 First, I advised her to burn her notebook.
 She was letting her husband control her life with his problem with alcohol.
 I told her to take control of her own life and let no one, including her husband or children, determine her happiness or her future.
 It was true she was a victim, but she had chosen to become one.
 Now she could also choose not to be a victim.

 Another suggestion was to go to a Christian bookstore and buy a copy of “Love Must Be Tough” by Dr. James Dobson.
 The book has helped many people who are in the process of losing a spouse through infidelity, alcohol, or many related causes.